 Found at Potsdamer Platz, the ultra-modern Sony Center is home to a Sony Store Berlin where you can browse the latest in digital technology.
 The PlayStation® Game Zone, in particular, is a hit for gadget-loving gamers.

 Besides all the latest whiz-bang tech at the Sony Store itself, the Center also houses a cinema, restaurants, and plenty of shops.

 73 – Shop till you drop on the Kurfürstendamm Street

 Germany’s answer to the Champs-Élysées or New York’s Fifth Avenue, Kurfürstendamm is known as one of the most famous streets in Berlin, home to some of the city’s finest fashion boutiques and international brands.

 Stretching from Uhlandstraße all the way down to Breitscheidplatz — passing through Charlottenburg and Wilmersdorf on its way — it’s a shopping mecca for those not afraid of high-end labels.

 74 – Pay respects at the Platform 17 Memorial

 Located at the Grunewald station, this memorial serves to commemorate the Jews who were deported on trains to concentration camps during the Holocaust.

-A subtle yet powerful memorial, the large floor tales are chronologically laid and displays the date, the number of Jews deported and the final destination.
+A subtle yet powerful memorial, the large floor tiles are chronologically laid and display the date, the number of Jews deported and the final destination.

 75 – Watch street artists perform at Mauerpark